 At the top of everyone’s Angkor hit list should be Angkor Wat (City Temple), Cambodia’s greatest engineering and architectural achievement.
 The central tower reaches 55m into the heavens.
 Meanwhile, 800m of bas-relief art encircles the tower like a halo.
-Outside a vast moat keeps the religious sight protected.
+Outside, a vast moat keeps the religious sight protected.

 Angkor Wat is unique for a number of reasons.
-Most notable being its westward orientation and the counter-clockwise stylings of its interior bas-reliefs.
+Most notable are its westward orientation and the counter-clockwise stylings of its interior bas-reliefs.
 These attributes are both symbols of death, meaning the site served as a mausoleum for its founder, the Khmer King Suryavarman II.

 Angkor Wat’s sweeping history is only matched by its physical size.
 It is the largest religious site in the world, coming in four times larger than Vatican City.